rajecloud/rajecloud/README.md

 > "DevOps is not a goal, but a never-ending process of continual improvement"

-### Bio :

-Passionate certified Cloud and DevOps Enthusiast with 5+ years of demonstrate experience in overall IT and expertise in implementing, developing and managing DevOps and Cloud based practices and strategies in various level of organization environments.
-Adaptive to Cloud Strategies based on AWS and GCP.

-Expertise experienced on designing, deploying and operating highly available, scalable and fault tolerant systems on Cloud platforms and Proficient in developing CI/CD end to end full Automation for exsiting running production or new legacy and cloud setup environments.

-Possess high working qualities with good Interpersonal skills, Strategic Thinker, Quick learner, Good Team player and Very proactive in problem solving to provide best solutions.

 ## Overview

 🔭 I’m currently working as a Senior SRE-DevOps Consultant (Expertise on AWS and GCP Cloud)